Cray-HPE/uai-images/README.md

 ## Release

-To relase a stable version of this code merge your changes into `main` and add a tag of the form:
+To release a stable version of this code merge your changes into `main` and add a tag of the form:

 ```
 v1.2.4